node-llm/node-llm/docs/advanced/error-handling.md

 # Error Handling

-`node-llm` provides a rich exception hierarchy to help you handle failures gracefully.
+`NodeLLM` provides a rich exception hierarchy to help you handle failures gracefully.
 All errors inherit from the base `LLMError` class.

 ## Error Hierarchy